congthang1/jitsi-kubernetes/README.md

-# jitsi-kubernetes-scalable-service-with-octo
+# jitsi kubernetes scalable service with octo

-Kubernete deployment with autoscale JVB and OCTO enabled Kubernetes 1.18.10
+Jitsi Kubernetes deployment with autoscale JVB and OCTO enabled Kubernetes 1.18.10

 This repo is origin from https://github.com/DushmanthaBandaranayake/jitsi-kubernetes-scalable-service